Draisaitl beats buzzer, Oilers beat Jets 4-3

 For the third consecutive game, the Jets scored first.
 Lowry scored after taking a pass from Mathieu Perreault while in the slot.
 He wasted no time to fire on net, beating Koskinen.
 Lowry’s goal was his third of the season.

 The referees overturned a would-be Jets goal nearly three minutes later.
-Andrew Copp deflected a puck above Koskinen and into the back of the net.
+Copp deflected a puck above Koskinen and into the back of the net.
 But the referees determined there was interference after Copp’s stick kept Koskinen’s glove from making the save.

 Nugent-Hopkins tied it fewer than 30 seconds into the second period.